Jacksonport in Jackson County, Arkansas — The American South (West South Central)

 Location.
 35° 38.381′ N, 91° 18.642′ W. Marker is in Jacksonport, Arkansas, in Jackson County.
 Marker can be reached from Avenue Street west of Dillard Street, on the right when traveling west.
 Located within Jacksonport State Park.
 Touch for map.
 Marker is at or near this postal address: Avenue Street, Newport AR 72112, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 4 other markers are within 3 miles of this marker, measured as the crow flies.
 Surrender at Jacksonport Jackson County Courthouse (about 300 feet away, measured in a direct line); Shelling of Jacksonport (about 700 feet away); Jackson County First Court House (approx. 2.9 miles away).

 The historical and interpretive markers between the old Jackson County Courthouse and the Visitors Center (under construction) have been temporarily removed to safeguard them.
 They should be reinstalled soon.

 — Submitted April 12, 2018, by Mark Hilton of Montgomery, Alabama.

 Credits.
-This page was last revised on April 13, 2018.
-This page originally submitted on April 12, 2018, by Mark Hilton of Montgomery, Alabama.
-This page has been viewed 53 times since then.
+This page was last revised on April 12, 2018.
+It was originally submitted on April 12, 2018, by Mark Hilton of Montgomery, Alabama.
+This page has been viewed 90 times since then and 9 times this year.
 Photos: 1, 2, 3. submitted on April 12, 2018, by Mark Hilton of Montgomery, Alabama.